asreview/asreview/docs/source/screening.rst

   If you are in doubt about your decision, take your time as you are the oracle.
 Based on your input, a new model will be trained, and you do not want to confuse the prediction mode.
-For the model it may be better to consult others, read the full-text (in case of reviewing abstracts of scientific papers)
+For the model, it may be better to consult others, and read the full text (in case of reviewing abstracts of scientific papers)

 Screening in Exploration mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Exploration mode is usefull for teaching purposes, because a blue bar is
+The Exploration mode is useful for teaching purposes because a blue bar is
 displayed on top of the record indicating whether the record has been labeled
 relevant or irrelevant in the dataset.
 You can make the same labeling
-decission without the need of being the oracle.
+decision without the need to be the oracle.

 .. figure:: ../images/project_screening_exploration.png
    :alt: ASReview Screening